sourabh123456/EntityFrameWork/README.md

 while preserving the data in the databse.

 **Migration Commands:**
-Add ----> Add-Migration "message"
+**Add ---->** Add-Migration "message"
-Update -----> Update-Migrations "message" .
+**Update ----->** Update-Migrations "message" .
 After running this command the database created/update in the database.

+**Types of relations in Entities**
+**One-To-One** : In the context of EF core If **one entity is associated with at most one another entity**  then we call it as **one-one-relationship.**
+In case of database if each row in one table has related to one row in another table than that is know as  **one-one-relationship in database.**

+**One-To-Many**  In context of db If each row of one table has multiple rows in another table, we call it as one to many relationship.
+**Many-To-Many** : Many-To-Many relationship is used when one entity type is related with any number of entity of same or another type.
+In case of db row from one table can have multiple matching rows in another table or vice versa.

+**Primary Key** : By default in EFCore the column name Id or ClassNameId are treated as Primary Key.